Interview with author Phil Leighton-Daly

 Q1.
 Hello, can you please introduce yourself?
 Readers would love to know more about you.

 Q2.
-What were the key challenges you faced while writing your book “Life Adrift”?
+What were the key challenges you faced while writing your book “The Foundlings and the Fisherman from Tumby”?

 Q3.
 What books or authors have most influenced your own writing?